 John Rennie of Kennet & Avon Canal fame surveyed the route of the canal with the assistance of William Smith, who was known as “The father of English Geology”

 The canal had two branches with connecting tramways to the mines.
 The northern branch ran from Paulton and Timsbury Basins through Camerton, Dunkerton and Combe Hay to Midford.
-The southern branch was constructed from Radstock through Writhlington and Wellow towards a junction at Midford.
+The southern branch was constructed from Radstock through Wellow towards a junction at Midford.

 From Midford the main line passed by Tucking Mill, through Monkton Combe to join the K & A at Dundas Aqueduct.